a-sha0234/portfolio-site/README.md

 ## Challanges I faced
-At first I had trouble gettting the routing to work, the reason for this was the recent changes made
+At first I had trouble gettting the routing to work, the reason for this was the recent changes, the newest version contains slightly different synatax to the previous, beacuse of this, a lot of tutorials on youtube or other websites were out of date.

+Another challange would be the